ispeters/async_scope/asyncscope.md

 ## R9

+- Apply feedback received from LWG during the Hagenberg meeting.
-- Update the language used in simple_counting_scope::join and counting_scope::join to explicitly specify the behavior of completion as captured in the polls below:
+- Update the language used in `simple_counting_scope::join` and `counting_scope::join` to explicitly specify the behavior of completion as captured in the following polls taken by LEWG:

   POLL: We would like to explicitly specify the behaviour of the completion of join (by possibly doing: if conditions are met either complete synchronously inside start or completing asynchronously by explicitly creating a  scheduler, join operation should never be completed by scheduling).

   +---+---+---+---+---+
   |SF |F  |N  |A  |SA |